-Behavior Permission Sets Profile Settings Note: Although permission sets include standard tab visibility settings, these settings can't be packaged as permission set components.
+Behavior Permission Sets Profile Settings Custom metadata types permissions Custom permissions Custom settings permissions Custom tab visibility settings Apex class access Visualforce page access External data source access Record types Note: Although permission sets include standard tab visibility settings, these settings can't be packaged as permission set components.
 If a permission set includes an assigned custom app, it's possible that a subscriber can delete the app.
 In that case, when the package is later upgraded, the assigned custom app is removed from the permission set.
-Visualforce page access External data source access Can they be upgraded in managed packages?
+Record type assignments Custom field permissions Custom object permissions Custom permissions Custom settings permissions External object permissions Apex class access Visualforce page access External data source access Can they be upgraded in managed packages?
 Yes.
 Profile settings are applied to existing profiles in the subscriber's org on install or upgrade.
 Only permissions related to new components created as part of the install or upgrade are applied.
 Can subscribers edit them?
 Subscribers can edit permission sets in unmanaged packages, but not in managed packages.
 Yes.
 Can you clone or create them?
 Yes.
 However, if a subscriber clones a permission set or creates one that's based on a packaged permission set, it isn't updated in subsequent upgrades.
 Only the permission sets included in a package are upgraded.
 Yes.
 Subscribers can clone any profile that includes permissions and settings related to packaged components.
 Do they include standard object permissions?
 No. Also, you can't include object permissions for a custom object in a master-detail relationship where the master is a standard object.
 No. Do they include user permissions?
 No. No. Are they included in the installation wizard?
 No. Subscribers must assign permission sets after installation.
 Yes.
-Profile settings are applied to existing profiles in the subscriber's org on install or upgrade.
-Only permissions related to new components created as part of the install or upgrade are applied.
-What are the user license requirements?
-A permission set is only installed if the subscriber org has at least one user license that matches the permission set.
-For example, permission sets with the Salesforce Platform user license aren't installed in an org that has no Salesforce Platform user None.
-In a subscriber org, the installation overrides the profile settings, not their user licenses.
+Profile settings are applied to existing profiles in the subscriber's org on install o